Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khám phá rồng khổng lồ quấn quanh ngôi chùa hồng nổi tiếng ở Thái Lan- Ảnh 1.

-To climb to the dragon's head, visitors actually have to walk 17 floors.
+To climb to the dragon's head, visitors actually have to walk a distance of 17 floors.

 In central Nakhon Pathom province, about 40km west of Bangkok, the impressive Wat Samphran temple stands 17 stories high – and is guarded by a dragon.

-The giant creature wrapped itself around the pink cylindrical building, with colorful scales and claws visible from every angle.
+This giant creature wraps around the pink cylindrical building, with colorful scales and claws visible from every angle.

 Khám phá rồng khổng lồ quấn quanh ngôi chùa hồng nổi tiếng ở Thái Lan- Ảnh 2.